dojo/framework/src/stores/README.md

 ### Transforming Executor Arguments

-An optional `transformer` can be passed to a process that is used to transform the `executor`s payload to the `command` payload type.
+An optional `transformer` can be passed to a process that is used to transform the `executor`'s payload to the `command` payload type.
 The return type of the `transformer` must match the `command` `payload` type of the `process`.
 The argument type of the `executor` is inferred from transformers `payload` type.

 ```ts
 interface CommandPayload {